Frederick D. Patterson Research Institute Staff

 Meredith Anderson, Ph.D.

 Prior to her work at UNCF, Anderson was program evaluator for Baltimore City Public Schools, where she contributed to the development and management of the teacher and principal evaluation system, conducted statistical analyses to inform decision-making and led the evaluation survey for principals.
 Anderson also contributed to the Maryland Longitudinal Data System development at the Maryland State Department of Education.
-Additionally, Dr. Anderson was a postdoctoral fellow in the School of Public Affairs at American University.
-She has also taught in the Department of African American Studies at Georgetown University and is an Adjunct Professor in the Department of Public Administration and Policy at American University where she teaches courses on race and public policy.
-She is also on the board for the Wayfinder Foundation and The Center for Postsecondary Readiness and Success.
+Additionally, Anderson was a postdoctoral fellow and lecturer in the School of Public Affairs at American University.
+Prior to that, she was a research associate for the Project for Equity, Representation and Governance.
+Anderson earned doctorate in political science from Texas A&M University, where she also received a bachelor’s degree.

 Brian Gulko is a Data Analyst for the Patterson research team.
 He works with data from a wide variety of sources to discover insights related to African Americans in higher education.
 Using this information he responds to data requests, provides stakeholders with information, and contributes to Patterson’s research goals.
 He enjoys working with R, his data toolkit of choice.
 Brian holds a BS in Physics from American University.